mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 ### Observational Research

-To gain a true understanding of the customer experience (CX) you need first hand experience with the location, and of the users.
-This is achieved through Go to Gemba, focusing on Go See, Ask Why, and Show Respect; and Interviews that focus on Persona, and A Day in the Life Of the user.
+To gain a true understanding of the customer experience (CX) you need first hand experience and knowledge of the location.
+This is achieved through Go to Gemba, focusing on Go See, Ask Why, and Show Respect.

 #### Go to Gemba